Table of Contents

 Beyond basic pagination, developers can use advanced techniques to enhance functionality:

 - Dynamic Page Size: Allow users to choose how many items to display per page (e.g., 10, 25, 50).
-This requires adjusting the LIMIT in queries and updating the frontend.
+This requires adjusting the LIMIT in queries and updating the front end.

-- Ellipsis Pagination: For large datasets, show only a few page numbers with ellipses (e.g., 1, 2, …, 10, …, 50) to avoid clutter.
-This balances usability and simplicity.
+- Ellipsis Pagination: For large datasets, display only a few page numbers with ellipses (e.g., 1, 2, …, 10, …, 50) to reduce clutter.
+This approach balances usability and simplicity.

-- Server-Side Caching: Store frequently accessed pages in memory (e.g., using Redis) to reduce database queries and speed up responses.
+- Server-side caching: Store frequently accessed pages in memory (e.g., using Redis) to reduce database queries and speed up responses.

 Related Concepts